 Shakespeare love sonnets are intensely personal and address the deep issues of life.
 Love is dealt with most comprehensively.
-Critics over the centuries have been fascinated by the two main subjects of the lovesentiments – the ‘fair young man’ and the ‘dark lady.’
+Critics over the centuries have been fascinated by the two main subjects of the love sentiments – the ‘fair young man’ and the ‘dark lady.’
 Scholars have explored the Elizabethan times and Shakespeare’s sonnets to try and identify these two figures and there are several theories, although there is some consensus around the identity of the young man.
 He seems to have been the Earl of Southampton, Shakespeare’s patron between 1592 and 1595.

 As usual, through personal messages, humour, observations of the everyday, and so on, Shakespeare reaches depths in bits of language that have become quotable truths about human life, including love.
 When we look at in that way we can see descriptions of three different contexts in which love operates.
 In doing so he depicts a multi-faceted image of love.

 In sonnet 116, love is given an identity as an immortal force, which overcomes age, death, and time itself.
-Love is depicted as an invincible force that defies time as well as time’s effects on beauty and youth, changes such aswrinkles and old age.
+Love is depicted as an invincible force that defies time as well as time’s effects on beauty and youth, changes such as wrinkles and old age.
 Love’s not Time’s fool, though rosy lips and cheeks/Within his bending sickle’s compass come (Lines 9 and 10).
 Love, unlike the physical being, is not subject to decay.
 In sonnet 130 the force of love is displayed through physical beauty.
-In that sonnet Shakespeare expands his definition of love to include an image of loveas a force that overcomes social pressures.
-In sonnet 147, the speaker’s reasonable mind is overridden by emotions which arise from his love and desire for his absent partner.
+In that sonnet, Shakespeare expands his definition of love to include an image of love as a force that overcomes social pressures.
+In sonnet 147, the speaker’s reasonable mind is overridden by emotions that arise from his love and desire for his absent partner.

 Then there is the dark lady, referred to as ‘black.’
 Here again, the word is often taken literally to mean black, as in African.
 But it is likely that she is a non-blonde – perhaps an English brunette or a Mediterranean woman.
 Some scholars have suggested that she never existed but that Shakespeare invented her to express sexual emotionsranging from intense sexual passion to sexual distaste in sonnets 127-152.
 It seems that we will never know the truth.
 The sonnets depict a painful and erotic relationship in which the poet remains attached to his mistress through a combination of love, and even stronger lust.
 But he is often revolted by her.
 Sonnets 127, 128 and 130 give taunting compliments to the Dark Lady.
 And in sonnets 129, 146, 147 and 152 he bitterly rejects her.